vknowable/masp-dashboard/README.md

-# Namada MASP Dashboard demo
+# Namada MASP Dashboard

-This demo shows some MASP and IBC info that can be gathered using ABCI queries, namada-indexer, and chain-registry metadata.
+This repo contains the front and backend code for the Namada Masp Dashboard (which can be seen live at https://masp.knowable.run).

 Feel free to use or modify this code in any way you like.

 Charts are made using [eCharts](https://echarts.apache.org/en/index.html).

-There are three components:
+### Repo Contents:
-- the React app (in `./namada-masp-dashboard`)
+- a frontend React app in `./namada-masp-dashboard`
-- a small helper WASM module in Rust for decoding some Namada-SDK types from the ABCI responses (in `./src`)
+- a small helper WASM module in Rust used by the backend server for decoding some Namada-SDK types from the ABCI responses; the source code for this is in `./src` and the prebuilt package is in `./pkg`
-- a nodejs express backend for serving price data and info related to token supplies, etc

-### Building the project
-1. Build the wasm with `wasm-pack build --target web` which will create the package at `./pkg`
-2. Add this package as a project dependency (if not already added): from the `./namada-masp-dashboard` directory, run `npm install ../pkg`
-3. Install the remaining web-app dependencies: from the `./namada-masp-dashboard` directory, run `npm install`
-4. Create the files `./namada-masp-dashboard/.env.development` and/or `./namada-masp-dashboard/.env.production` with your endpoint URLs according to the example `.env.sample` (use the former when running `npm run dev` and the later when building with `npm run build`)
-5. Start the backend server in the `priceFetch` directory (`npm run start`).
-If you intend to use Coingecko price data, you will need to obtain a Coingecko API key; see the README in that folder for further details.
-6. Run the app, e.g. using `npm run dev` (or build it using `npm run build`)
+- a NodeJs express backend api server which caches and serves Coingecko price data as well as token supply, IBC and MASP metrics data from the Namada RPC and namada-indexer database; located in `./backend-api`

 ### Requirements
-- You'll need an RPC -- preferably an *archive node* -- and namada-indexer endpoint.
-The RPC should provide enough look-back to query 24 hrs worth of blocks in the past
+- a Namada RPC -- preferably an *archive node* -- and namada-indexer endpoint.
+The RPC should provide enough look-back to query ~30 days worth of blocks in the past
 - If you want to use Coingecko price data, you will need an API key
-- For the charts, you'll need to use a commit of namada-indexer that includes the `masp/aggregates` endpoint (as of 03/17/2025: the `main` branch has the necessary endpoint but not the latest tagged release)
+- A local instance of `namada-indexer` (https://github.com/anoma/namada-indexer).
+A local instance is needed because the backend-api requires a direct connection to the indexer's postgres db
 - Metadata (i.e. chain-registry) is used to get info about the canonical assets (such as their logo, symbol, etc.) and IBC channels.
-This demo uses a mock registry at https://github.com/vknowable/mock-registry.
-For mainnet or public testnets, you could take the same approach referencing  something like https://github.com/anoma/namada-chain-registry or a repo you maintain
+This repo uses the registry at https://github.com/vknowable/mock-registry though it could be subsituted with another

+### Building the project
+- You can find the prebuilt WASM package in `./pkg`; however if you wish to build it yourself, you can do so by first running `rustup target add wasm32-unknown-unknown` followed by `wasm-pack build --target web`.
+(This will recreate the contents of `./pkg`)
+- To build the frontend, first install the dependencies: `cd namada-masp-dashboard` directory, followed by `npm install`.
+Then, create the file(s) `./namada-masp-dashboard/.env.development` and/or `./namada-masp-dashboard/.env.production` according to the example `.env.sample` (use the former when running `npm run dev` and the later when building with `npm run build`).
+Finally, run `npm run build` which will produce the `dist` directory containing your build

+### Running the project
+1. Make sure your RPC node and indexer are synced up and accesible to both the front and backends
+2. Start the backend server in the `./backend-api` directory (`cd backend-api` and `npm run start`).
+The README inside that directory contains further info specific to running the backend.
+Make sure the backend api endpoint is accesible to the frontend
+3. Enter the `namada-masp-dashboard` directory and create a .env file for the frontend (referring to `.env.sample`)
+4. Start the frontend app, e.g. using `npm run dev` (or build it using `npm run build`)